 Because English is essentially concerned with communication, whether through written or spoken form, it is a subject fundamental to personal intellectual growth and enables us to make sense of the world around us.
 The ability to use spoken and written language allows us to participate effectively in society and in the workforce.
 English is the major language of national and international communication and therefore all students need to develop the ability and confidence to speak and write competently.
 From Year 7 students will be building on the skills, knowledge and understanding developed in their primary schools and in reading they will tackle a wide range of fiction and non-fiction, poems and plays that include works by 19th, 20th and 21st century writers.
 For example, students will read and study plays by Shakespeare, exploring themes and characters and how the issues in his plays are pertinent to modern society.
-More modern texts, such as 'My Sister Lives on the Mantelpiece' and 'Noughts and Crosses' allow students to consider themes such as relationships and loss and they invite discussion and reflection on key moral issues.
+More modern texts, such as 'Private Peaceful', 'Ghost Boys' and 'Crossing the Line' allow students to consider themes such as friendship, family and loss of innocence and they invite discussion and reflection on key moral issues.
 There will be opportunities to explore the craft of the writer and how language is used for effect and influences the reader.
 Additionally, articulating a personal evaluation of a text that is supported by careful selection of evidence, and considering alternative viewpoints allows students to develop more objective insights to character and situation.

 We believe that the curriculum time given to English in our schools allows the development of high standards of language and literacy so that students communicate their ideas, views and emotions with increasing fluency and confidence, whether in writing or speech.

 Spoken language underpins the development of students' reading and writing in the early years of secondary school and opportunities are created for discussion and debate, collaborative and individual presentations and speeches, performing play scripts and reading poetry and stories aloud.
 We promote reading as a way of acquiring knowledge and as a way of exploring the world in ways that develop students culturally, emotionally, socially and intellectually.
-In particular, we encourage the habit and enjoyment of reading, whether that be to explore situations vicariously through literature - as 6-year-old Scout in 'To Kill a Mockingbird' is told by her father, Atticus Finch: "You never really understand a person until you consider things from his point of view...until you climb into his skin and walk around in it." - to appreciate and learn about our literary heritage or to gain information from a variety of sources.
+In particular, we encourage the habit and enjoyment of reading, whether that be to explore situations vicariously through literature - as 6- year-old Scout in 'To Kill a Mockingbird' is told by her father, Atticus Finch: "You never really understand a person until you consider things from his point of view...until you climb into his skin and walk around in it." - to appreciate and learn about our literary heritage or to gain information from a variety of sources.
+At Key Stage 3, all students are entitled to a one hour per week immersive read lesson with a variety of literature available for students to engage with.
+The benefits of immersive read allow students to develop their comprehension skills, read with fluency and to gain confidence in vocalising their opinions on a text.

 Confidence, control and skills in writing are developed through frequent opportunities to write imaginatively and through transactional writing where purpose, audience and format are significant considerations alongside content.
 Across all writing activities opportunities will be created to enhance and extend students' vocabulary as well as their written accuracy and develop their ability to construct and manipulate sentences for effect.
-Students will be able to build on the knowledge and skills gained in key stage 2 so that, for example, their understanding of grammar, and ability to employ subject-specific terminology confidently is further developed.
-The English curriculum in our schools is rigorous, with appropriate challenge and consolidation to allow students of all abilities to flourish, whilst offering opportunities for increased bre
+Students will be able to build on the knowledge and skills gained in Key Stage 2 so that, for example, their understanding of grammar, and ability to employ subject specific terminology confidently is further developed.